 Prior to moving to LA, John was a freelance reporter at KTRK in Houston, his hometown.
 He hit the ground running, reporting stories of heroism and tragedy during the Spring of 2015 when Tropical Storm Bill, tornados, and flooding pummeled southeast Texas.
 He also covered cases of human smuggling from Mexico.

 Coast.
 He covered everything from politics and lifestyle to technology and the environment for the network.
-Shortly thereafter, his work garnered the attention of CBS Newspath, and he was hired freelance for the CBS Bureau for Newspath.
-There, he covered national immigration reform rallies, California wildfires, and entertainment news.
+Shortly thereafter, his work garnered the attention of CBS Newspath, and he was hired to freelance for the L.A.
+Bureau.
+There, he covered national immigration reform rallies, California's punishing drought, and entertainment news.

 When John isn't working, you'll find him exploring new hiking trails, or swimming in the Pacific.
 He loves the great outdoors with a passion and relishes any opportunity to get out of the city with his